 Interest expense, net.
 The increase in net interest expense was attributable to the impact of a \$127.9 million increase in average outstanding borrowings, offset by a \$0.9 million decrease in amortization of deferred loan costs, \$1.3 million of interest income related to the Capital Lease Transaction (as defined in Note 5 of our consolidated financial statements) and lower interest rates.
 Average borrowings outstanding under our revolving credit facility were \$498.7 million for the year ended December 31, 2014 compared to \$370.8 million for the year ended December 31, 2013.
 Our revolving credit facility had an average interest rate of 2.22% and 2.43% during December 31, 2014 and 2013, respectively.

 Income tax expense.
-This line item represents the Texas franchise tax (applicable to income apportioned to Texas).
-We incurred \$102,738 and \$279,972 in franchise tax for the years ended December 31, 2014 and 2013, respectively, as a result of the Texas franchise tax.
+This line item represents the Texas Margin Tax.
+We incurred \$102,738 and \$279,972 in Texas Margin Tax for the years ended December 31, 2014 and 2013, respectively.